Djerba Berber: Ethno-toponymic characteristics

 Toponymy is an excellent indicator of the ethnic roots of a region, but we do not have complete studies on the toponymy of Djerba, although the linguist Vermondo Brugnatelli has carried out surveys and partial studies on the toponymy of Djerba.
 Nevertheless, the work of Arthur Pellegrin (1949) gives various direct or indirect data on the island.
 Evelyne Ben Jaafar's book (1985) recalls various Libyco-Punic etymologies, although it does not specifically consider the Berber toponymy of Tunisia.
 An old but very useful work remains that of Émile Laoust (1942), a good model for approaching Amazigh toponymy of the Maghrib.
-On these points, regional archeology also brings various elements which militate for the continuity from ancient Libyan ("libyque") to Tamazight.
+On these points, regional archeology also brings various elements which militate for the continuity from ancient Libyan ("libyque") to modern Berber.

 Berber onomastic marks appear especially in sectors where the local language seems to have held up better over time.
 Thus, in Guellala, a mosque is called Tamazguida, a common Berber designation in various parts of the Maghreb.

 The visible Berber structures are the names of towns and villages, micro toponyms, or even ethnonyms (names of tribes).
 This last case was previously established for Sedouikech and Sedriyan, Ibn Khaldoun specifying: "The inhabitants [of Djerba] belong to the Berber race and are part of the Ketama tribe.
 Indeed, there are, even today, Sedouîkîch and Sadghîan, peoples of Ketamian origin [...]
 In ancient times, the Djerbians professed Kharedjism and even, nowadays, one finds there two branches of this heretical sect ".
 Another example is that of the toponym El May, which comes from the aṯ-Alemmay, a fraction of the same tribe of the Sedouikech.

 Different Berber place names on the island have correspondents in the Maghreb, such as Taourirt for "small hill" (in the region of Houmt Souk), a very common type in Morocco and Algeria (from aourir "hill"), or Tamast (Sedouikech), also present in Algeria and Morocco under graphic variants such as Tamest.
-In these toponyms appears the discontinuous morphological scheme {t – t}, a regular formator of feminine or diminutive in Tamazight (see: aserḏun "mule", ṯaserḏunṯ "mule female", afus "hand", ṯafust "small hand").
+In these toponyms appears the discontinuous morphological scheme {t – t}, a regular formator of feminine or diminutive in Berber (see: aserḏun "mule", ṯaserḏunṯ "mule female", afus "hand", ṯafust "small hand").
 Several other toponyms reproduce this structure, such as Tafertast (Sedouikech) or Tianest (Ouallagh).
 The Berber background appears in series which are not always immediately intelligible without toponymic field surveys: Aghir, Taguermess, Temlel (Midoun), Tarhdimess (Ouallagh), Tghala (Sedouikech), etc. According to Vermondo Brugnatelli, toponyms like Taguermes (s) or Tarhdimess illustrate a diachronic phonetic law in the final of lexia: * -st> -ss> -s.
-So we are allowed to restore toponyms typic of Tamazight and of the structure mentioned above: * Taguermest and * Tarhdimest.
+So we are allowed to restore toponyms typical of Berber and of the structure mentioned above: * Taguermest and * Tarhdimest.